Skip to content

 1. In SAP mobile service cockpit, select Mobile Applications > Native/MDK.

-6. Enter search criteria to narrow the focus to specific users or groups of users, and then select Go.
-You can search based on User Name, Registration Time Frame (either a predefined time frame, or a custom time frame using the calendar date-picker to define a range), Device Type, Email Address, Compliance Status (Compliant, Compromised, or Unknown), or Wipe Status (not wiped or wiped).
+4. Enter search criteria to narrow the focus to specific users or groups of users, and then select Go.
+You can search based on User Name, Registration Time Frame (either a predefined time frame, or a custom time frame using the calendar date-picker to define a range), Device Type, Email Address, Compliance Status (Compliant, Compromised, or Unknown), or Wipe Status (NOT Wiped or Wiped), or Lock Status (NOT Locked or Locked) or Block Status (NOT Blocked Users or Blocked Users).

 Column Description